krishnapvs/Random-programs/README.md

 # Random-programs
 Random python programs

-Writing some random python programs in this repository
+Writing some random python programs in this repository.

+Any inputs are appreciated.